Professor Jane Winters

-Reader in Digital Humanities and Head of Publications & IHR Digital
+Professor of Digital History and Head of Publications

 Jane is responsible for the IHR's publishing and scholarly communications strategy, including the management of a range of research projects focusing on the provision of digital resources for historians.
 Currently, she is Principal Investigator of the Big UK Domain Data for the Arts and Humanities project; Co-Director of Digging into Linked Parliamentary Metadata; Co-Investigator of Traces through Time: Prosopography in Practice across Big Data; and Publishing Editor of the Bibliography of British and Irish History.
 She is also Executive Editor of the IHR's journal, Historical Research and Associate Editor of Frontiers in Digital Humanities: Digital History.